hey-you-d/mymonorepo/README.md

 hint: This was done via ECS Auto Scaling Configuration in ECS Console

 ## Dev Sites Availability
 * All dev sites are scaled down 24/7.
 No Load balanced web services are running when scaled down.
-Site visitors  will be presented with the 503 "Service not available" page instad.
+Site visitors  will be presented with the 503 "Service is temporarily not available" page instead.
-* This is achieved by running a bash script which will be able to scale up each site as well (on-demand basis).
+* All dev sites will be scaled-up on an on-demand basis.